F0lak/dm_open_ref/ref/proc/cmptextEx.md

 This outputs \"Not equal!\"
 since \"Hi\" and \"HI\" are different when taking case into account.
-Note+ This proc used to be named cmpText, like cmptext but with a capital T. To avoid confusion it has been renamed, but old code will still compile.
+Note: This proc used to be named cmpText, like cmptext but with a capital T. To avoid confusion it has been renamed, but old code will still compile.